demisto/content/Packs/DataBee/Integrations/DataBee/README.md

 DataBee, from Comcast Technology Solutions, is a cloud-native security and compliance data fabric that ingests data from multiple disparate feeds; then aggregates, compresses, standardizes, enriches, correlates, and normalizes before transferring a full time-series dataset to your data lake of choice.
-This integration was integrated and tested with version xx of DataBee.
+This integration was integrated and tested with version 1.0 of DataBee.

 ## Configure DataBee on Cortex XSOAR